 Where localised surface hardening occurs, the thickness is only a metre or two and is quite openly fissured by solution, thus allowing the surface water to be evenly distributed in the fresh rock below the surface.
 As the rock is so porous and as there is a complete lack of jointing in the underlying material, the vertical water movement has no preferred water channels to single out for cave formation.
-However, this second source of supply has been responsible for the many beautiful and varied secondary deposits for which the Kelly Hill caves are mainly known.
+However, this second source of supply has been responsible for the mainly known.